 Princeton University Art Museum (Princeton)

 This free institution is one of the world’s greatest comprehensive museums in an academic setting.
-See exhibits like Rothko to Richter: Mark-Making in Abstract Painting from the Collection of Preston H. Haskell this summer, and stop by on Saturdays and Sundays for gallery tours.
+See exhibits like Miracle on the Border: Retablos of Mexican Migrants to the United States, Modern and Contemporary Art, along with The Figure Abstracted.

 Located on the grounds of the Snug Harbor Cultural Center and Botanical Gardens, SICM focuses on encouraging creativity and curiosity in children through hands-on experiences.
-Explore a real fire truck, board a pirate ship, and more this summer.
+Take your kids on an exploration of the museum as bugs, boats, and a big fire truck awaits!

 The Center for Contemporary Art (Bedminster)

-The Center focuses on challenging and inspiring the community to study, experience, and create the visual arts.
-Stop by to see the Non-Juried Members’ Exhibit, and check the website for upcoming children and teen art classes.
+The Center focuses on challenging and inspiring the community to study, experience and create visual arts.
+Stop by to see Margaret Fanning’s: Snapshot and check the website for upcoming children and teen art classes.

 Visual Arts Center of New Jersey (Summit)